Wheel of Fortune (Australian game show): Solving a puzzle

-From 1981 to 1996, money earned in each round was used to shop for prizes.
+From 1981 to 1995, money earned in each round was used to shop for prizes.
 Any remaining cash also counted towards the player's final score.
-In early 1996, however, only secured winnings counted.
-When this was removed in July 1996, contestants were given a set prize upon solving a puzzle.
-By the end of the year upon solving a puzzle, contestants could choose one of three prizes offered to them.
+From January 1996, however, the rule used in the Celebrity episodes and Challenges (1995 Champion Challenge / Family Week) was used for the normal game - money secured upon solving puzzles only counted towards the final score at the end of the final puzzle.
+When this was removed in July 1996 (during Tony Barber's stint), scores and prizes were separated and contestants were given a set prize upon solving a puzzle.
+By the end of 1996 upon solving a puzzle, contestants could choose one of three prizes offered to them.
 This would continue until 2004 when it was reduced to two prizes.

-For Million Dollar Wheel of Fortune, solving a puzzle allowed that player to bank any cash accumulated up to that point.
+In all versions since 2008, solving a puzzle allowed that player to bank any (real) cash and the value of prizes won accumulated up to that point.